adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 secure them properly**, as described in the
 [Security Considerations](#security-considerations) section of this document.

+The sample configuration files include entries that define the actual credential values and entries that reference credentials in the operating system credential store.
+You would keep only one of each pair and comment out or remove the other.
+Another example user-sync-config.yaml show how to reference umapi and ldap configuration files stored in a secure store that you define.

 #### Configure connection to the Adobe Admin Console